vahevyan/TelegramCryptoBot/README.md

 # How to use

-After cloning the repository and installing the required libraries, you can use Limbo by running the bot.py file:
+After cloning the repository and installing the required libraries, you can use CryptoBot by running the bot.py file:
 ```Bash
 python bot.py
 ```